shanemort1982/proxmox-claude-http/README.md

 node index.js
 ```

-### Claude Code Integration
+### MCP Client Integration

-Add this to your Claude Code MCP configuration:
+For Claude Code or other MCP clients, add this to your MCP configuration:

 ```json
 {